jbm950/pygame_toolbox/examples/menu_example/menu_tutorial.md

 #Menu Tutorial
+(Note: This tutorial is written for pygame_toolbox version 0.1)

 In this tutorial I'm going to go over the code in the script menu_examples.py where we build 3 different menu objects (simple menu, detailed menu and mini menu) and two different text_screens objects (simple text screens